 Our High Option provides the most comprehensive benefits.
 There is no calendar year deductible.
 You pay a copayment for most covered services.
-You get high quality, personalized care with The Southeast Permanente Medical Group, Inc. and affiliated private practice physicians on both the High and Standard Options.
+You get high quality, personalized care with The Southeast Permanente Medical Group, Inc. and affiliated private practice physicians on the High, Standard and Basic Options.